jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 2. Using 3.3v or lower voltage for LCD AVDD+/- may still take the screen 'alive', but with lower brightness.

 ### Project status
-This project is in a working process, <b>but most part of the work has been done.</b> The document and code comments are still needed to be finshed and polished.
+This project works has been done.</b> The document and code comments are still needed to be finshed and polished.
 <br>
 ```
 Current Progress